Dylann Roof: Manhunt and capture

 The attack was treated as a hate crime by police, and officials from the Federal Bureau of Investigation (FBI) were called in to assist in the investigation and manhunt.

 At 10:44 a.m., on the morning after the attack, Roof was captured in a traffic stop in Shelby, North Carolina, approximately 245 mi from the shooting scene.
 A .45-caliber pistol was found in the car during the arrest, though it was not immediately apparent if it was the same one used in the attack.

 Police received a tip-off from a driver, Debbie Dills, from Gastonia, North Carolina.
 She recognized Roof driving his car, a black Hyundai Elantra with South Carolina license plates and a three-flag "Confederate States of America" bumper decoration, on U.S. Route 74, recalling security camera images taken at the church and distributed to the media.
 She later recalled: "I got closer and saw that haircut.
 I was nervous.
 I had the worst feeling.
 Is that him or not him?"
 She called her employer, who contacted local police, and then tailed the suspect's car for 35 mi until she was certain authorities were moving in for an arrest.
 His older half-sister also reported him to the police after seeing his photo on the news.

 Roof was arrested and was interrogated by agents of the FBI.
 He stated that he was planning to travel to Nashville, Tennessee when he was arrested in Shelby.
 Roof initially did not believe his interrogators when they informed him that the death toll of his attack was nine people, believing that the number of casualties was lower, saying he felt "bad" after learning the true number.
+When asked if he believes that his actions would start a revolution, implying that it would start a race war, he dismissed the idea as delusional.
 An unidentified source said interrogations with Roof after his arrest determined he had been planning the attack for around six months, researched Emanuel AME Church, and targeted it because of its role in African American history.

-Prosecution
+Trial and conviction

 On the evening of June 18, 2015, Roof waived his extradition rights and was flown to Sheriff Al Cannon Detention Center in North Charleston.
 At the jail, his cell-block neighbor was Michael Slager, the former North Charleston officer charged with first-degree murder in the wake of his shooting of Walter Scott.

-Dylann Roof is the first person in U.S. history to have faced both a state and federal death penalty at the same time.
-In September 2015, it was announced Roof would face capital punishment in his state prosecution, and in May 2016, the U.S. Department of Justice announced Roof would face capital punishment in his federal prosecution as well.
+Roof is the first person in U.S. history to have faced the death penalty on both state and federal charges at the same time.
+In September 2015, it was announced that prosecutors would seek the death penalty in Roof's state prosecution, and in May 2016, the U.S. Department of Justice announced that prosecutors would seek the death penalty in his federal prosecution as well.